 This dress uses a lot of fabric, so if you’re using a 40 inch fabric, you’ll need up to 3 yards for a maxi with a bottom ruffle.
 The gauze I used was 58 inches wide.
 I needed 2 yards and had enough left over for a 12.5 inch skirt lining.

 The dress is super roomy, she’ll be able to wear it for a couple of years, I bet.

 Materials needed for the One Shoulder Maxi Dress:

 - 1/4 inch elastic (to determine amount, you will need to adjust the dress onthe child)

 Step 1: Print and adjust bodice pattern.

-Cut a front and back bodice piece with your new pattern.
+Cut a front and back bodice piece with your new one shoulder dress pattern.

 Line up the front and back bodice, right sides together and sew together using a 1/4 inch seam allowance.
 Finish these seams with your preferred finishing method.

 Lay the bodice out, with the right side facing out.
 Open the single fold bias tape and line up the edges around the arm hole.
 Pin in place and sew right along the first fold of the bias tape.
 (I show this method in more detail in my pillowcase tutorial here.)

 Fold the bias tape over to the inside of the bodice.
 Press and sew in place.